governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 The accountability framework and leadership framework are especially important.
 They show that governance artifacts should not sit outside the operational model.
 They should connect to roles, obligations, decisions, controls, reviews, and performance interpretation.

 That is a good example of the broader principle: governance documents should become contribution surfaces into the shared model, not disconnected policy shelves.

+## What the collaboration diagram already implies structurally

+Even before the deeper interpretation, the page already implies a strong internal structure:

+- one shared canonical model stack at the center
+- multiple contributor roles around it
+- many document-, catalog-, and performance-like contribution surfaces
+- a distinction between information-domain structure and artifact experience
+- a pattern where different roles contribute through different surfaces, not through one raw universal editing interface

+That is a very strong architectural clue.
+It means collaboration here is really about **structured contribution architecture** rather than generic teamwork.

 ## What the outer artifacts seem to represent